starknet-io/SNIPs/SNIPS/snip-5.md

 }
 ```

-Since these traits don't represent actual interfaces, but a category, they're not covered by this standard.
+Because these traits don't represent actual interfaces but categories, they're not covered by this standard.
 SRC-5 interfaces contain only concrete types since no generic type inputs are allowed in smart contract external methods.

 ### Extended Function Selector